DrewNaylor/guinget/docs/experimental-options.md

 ## Using winget's database file

 Checkbox text:
-(Experimental) Update and load package list from winget's default community database
+Update and load package list from winget's default community database

 Description:
 This will ensure guinget only displays packages winget's default source knows about and may be faster in some cases.
 Details will still be loaded from manifests.

 Defaults to `False`.

-## Loading only the latest package versions
+## Loading only latest versions

 Checkbox text:
-(Experimental) Load only the latest version of each package
+Load only the latest version of each package

 Description:
 Some packages may display a version number that's not really the latest version.
 Not sure how to fix this at the moment.
 Requires loading from the community database checkbox to be checked.

 Defaults to `False`.

-## Use 7-Zip for extraction
+## Use 7-Zip

 Checkbox text:
-(Experimental) Use 7-Zip to extract manifests and database
+Use 7-Zip to extract manifests and database

 Description:
 7-Zip is Copyright (C) Igor Pavlov.<br>